-If you would like further information on formulas created with butters, check out the article on body butter recipes.
+If you would like further information on formulas created with butters, check out the article, “My Wonderful, Creamy, Body Butter Recipes“

 Luxury Lotion Bar

-Step 2: Once the oils have melted you can add then add your essential oils.
-Be careful not to add them to soon, or your blend will evaporate too quickly.
+Step 2: Once the oils have melted, you can then add your essential oils.
+Be careful not to add them too soon, or your blend will evaporate too quickly.

 Nourishing Cocoa Massage Bar

-This is a great massage bar for dry skin, just the right consistency not too greasy, not too hard.
+This is a great massage bar for dry skin – just the right consistency; not too greasy or too hard.